The Front-End: Using Visual Basic.Net or using Microsoft Access?

 An all Microsoft Access solution may still be a cost-effective solution for one-off prototypes applications.

 Management must resist the temptation of adding "just one more feature" to the Microsoft Access Database application.
-Small systems have the habit of becoming the administrative mainstay of the company, with all the support problems inherent in an Microsoft Access Database Front-End solution.
+Small Applications have the habit of becoming the administrative mainstay of the company, with all the support problems inherent in an Microsoft Access Database Front-End solution.

 The changing role of Microsoft Access